 Waiting to be reimbursed for company expenses is frustrating, and (where credit isn’t available) could even put employees in financial hardship.
 This situation is particularly acute in instances where expenses are disputed or repayment is withheld.
-This contributes to unhealthy work culture and tension between employees and their managers.
+This is going to cause tension between employees and management.

 All of this is to the detriment of UK workers who are out of pocket by up to £2.1 billion every year through unpaid business expenses.